zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 {% include component-try-it.html href='https://dotnetfiddle.net/b5EmTM' %}

-As you can see in our example, you can pass the `input parameters` of the lambda expression in 2 different ways:
+As shown in the example, you can specify the lambda expression parameter in two different ways:

-- Outside the expression `x => "expression"`
+* Outside the expression: `x => "expression"`
-- Inside the expression `"x => expression"`
+* Inside the expression: `"x => expression"`

-There is no "recommended way" to pass it, as both solutions are valid and supported.
-So use the easiest and more readable way for you.
+There is no recommended approach, as both options are fully supported.
+Use whichever is the easiest and most readable for your scenario.

-## Use LINQ Dynamic with a WhereDynamic method with variables
+## Use LINQ Dynamic with the WhereDynamic Method and Variables

-In the last example, we already saw how powerful the `WhereDynamic` method is.
-However, we sometimes also need to use it with variables.
+In the previous example, we already saw how powerful the `WhereDynamic` method can be.
+However, in real-world scenarios, you will often need to use variables as part of your dynamic expressions.

-For example, you can have some environment variables that will help your user to filter more easily.
-For instance, by having some predefined status, such as:
+For example, you might expose predefined variables to help users create filters more easily, such as status values:

-- `IsActive`
+* `IsActive`
-- `IsDeleted`
+* `IsDeleted`
-- `IsSuspended`
+* `IsSuspended`

-Or some variable to make the expression simpler such as:
+Or date-related variables to simplify expressions:

-- `LastWeek`
+* `LastWeek`
-- `LastMonth`
+* `LastMonth`
-- `LastYear`
+* `LastYear`

-In this example, we will use the same filter as the previous example (return only active customers who have logged in since the last month), but this time, with the help of variables:
+In this example, we will use the same filter as before (return only active customers who have logged in within the last month), but this time we will use variables instead of hardcoded values.

 ```csharp
 // @nuget: Z.Expressions.Eval